AdjoaHackman/Adjoa-s-Calendar/README.md

 One fun detail I learned (also commented in the code) is that we can have multiple classes in the HTML code by putting a space in between the class names.
 I didn't know we could have more than one class within an element.
 I also see how often my instructors/TA's/mentors console log everything for testing.
 I learned how useful the console log is vs just seeing if the code worked (if that makes sense?).

 I had a very hard time with local storage during this assignment.
 I went to tutoring and asked my TA for help because I could not get it.
-I went to various sites like MDN Web Docs, JavaScript.info, and this site https://blog.logrocket.com/localstorage-javascript-complete-guide/ but I was told the key I used for the local storage was undefined.
+I went to various sites like MDN Web Docs, JavaScript.info, and <a href="https://blog.logrocket.com/localstorage-javascript-complete-guide/" target="_blank" alt = "javascript guide">this site</a> but I was told the key I used for the local storage was undefined.
 I tried multiple times (as you can see in the code) to get the (key, value) defined and for it to show up in the local storage in my inspector.
 I also have trouble understanding when to use JSON stringify.
 This is something I will have to practice multiple times - it's not as clear for me.
 I am always asking why because it doesn't make the most sense.

 ## Credits
 I never thought I would have this much support during this journey.
+I am so thankful for my mentors, TA and instructor for their help.
+I honestly don't know where I would be without them.